sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 Conclusion
 ----------

+I've shown you some of the benefits using public cloud has for your ability to deliver value, specifically:
+- how willingness to invest upfront in hiding internal operational processes increases self-servicedness in the platform
+- whether or not the platform is incentivized to have spare capacity affects the autonomy of the clients of the platform
+- how well the budget of operations is a function of their demand

-No matter how good your reasons for using on-prem over public cloud might otherwise be, these organizational forces will take their toll if you don't address them.
+No matter how good your reasons for using on-premise over public cloud might otherwise be, these organizational forces will take their toll if you don't address them.